omegaengine/omegaengine/readme.txt

 Das "build.cmd" script assumes that Visual Studio 2010 is installed and that Inno Setup 5 is installed at its default location.

-To open the Debug Console inside a game press Ctrl + Alt + Shift + D.
+The engine requires shader files to be located in a subdirectory of the installation path named "Shaders".

 The TerrainSample and SpaceSample projects place "_portable" and "*.Settings.xml" files in the build directories which cause the game content files to be loaded from \data\.
-When releasing the binaries as standalone applications these files are not present and game content files are instead expected be located in a subdirectory of the installation path named "base" by default.
+When releasing the binaries as standalone applications these files are not present and game content files are instead expected be located in a subdirectory of the installation path named "Base" by default.

+To open the Debug Console when running one of the sample projects press Ctrl + Alt + Shift + D.

+Command-line arguments for the sample projects:
+/map MapName		Loads MapName in normal game mode /modify MapName		Loads MapName in modification mode /benchmark			Executes the automatic benchmark
+/menu MapName		Loads MapName as the background map for the main menu